rosbacke/delegate/README.md

 for being trivially_copyable, meaning it can safely be memcpy:d between objects.
 See e.g. [documentation on trivially copyable](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).

+A video with a presentation about motivation and examples about the used call mechanism can be [found at reddit](https://www.reddit.com/r/cpp/comments/a6yg5g/mikael_rosbacke_embedded_friendly_stdfunction/).
+It is given for an earlier version, but the major parts are still valid.
+The presentation is [here](https://slides.com/mikaelrosbacke/delegates#/).

 Detailed [delegate API documentation is here](doc/delegate.md).

 ## Quick start